-- Full sample: we pool CBHI members, non-members, and ex-members (as untreated subjects) regardless if subjects simultaneously engaged in the village fund (hereinafter referred to as "VF subjects")4. - Subsample 1: To observe the results in the absence of the CBHI exmembers, subsample 1 is equivalent to the full sample minus the exmembers. - Subsample 2: Similarly, subsample 2 equals the full sample subtracting the VF subjects. - Subsample 3: This category is especially the focus of our efforts as both the ex-members and VF subjects are removed.
+• Full sample: we use all CBHI members (as treated subjects), all non-members and all ex-members (as untreated subjects) regardless if subjects simultaneously engaged in the village fund (hereinafter referred to as "VF subjects")4.

+• Subsample 1: To observe the results in the absence of the CBHI ex-members, subsample 1 is equivalent to the full sample excluding the ex-members.

+• Subsample 2: Similarly, subsample 2 equals the full sample subtracting the VF subjects.

+• Subsample 3: This category is especially the focus of our efforts as both the ex-members and VF subjects are removed from the sample.

-Table 1 shows the description and measurement of the treatments, potential covariates, and outcome variables employed in this study.
+Table 1 shows the description and measurement of the treatment, potential covariates, and outcome variables employed in this study.
 To address the impact variation associated with household size, we observe both aggregate and per capita outcomes.
 Summary statistics of the full sample and subsamples of treated and untreated households are presented in Table 2.
-The mean different test shows that the comparison groups have consistently significant differences on certain pre-intervention characteristics, especially household head age and education, household size, toilet availability in the household, engagement in village party and women union, and average distance from the village to the district hospital.
-These differences in baseline characteristics would lead to difference in selected outcomes even in the absence of the CBHI scheme enrollment.
-In particular, the differences are significant for aggregate expenditures, expenditures on education, food, other goods, rice yield, number of cows and poultry holdings.
-However, the imbalance of baseline characteristics is solved by the IPTW technique as shown in Table 3.
+The mean difference test shows that the comparison groups have consistently significant differences on certain pre-intervention characteristics, especially household head age and education, household size, toilet availability in the household, engagement in village party and women union, and average distance from the village to the district hospital.
+These differences in baseline characteristics would lead to differences in selected outcomes even in the absence of the CBHI scheme enrollment.
+In particular, the differences are significant for aggregate expenditure, expenditure on education, expenditure on food, other expenditures, rice, number of cows and poultry holdings.
+However, the imbalances of baseline characteristics are mitigated by the IPTW technique as shown in Table 3.